Hiroki0127/OutfitEase/README.md

 ## Features

 - Email/password authentication with JWT sessions.
-- Wardrobe management (clothing items, outfits, AI-ready metadata).
+- Wardrobe management (clothing items with photos, details like brand, price, season, and occasion).
+- Outfit creation by combining clothing items with style tags and metadata.
-- Calendar planning for upcoming outfits.
+- Calendar planning for scheduling outfits on specific dates.
-- Community feed with posts, likes, comments, user avatars.
+- Community feed with posts, likes, and comments.
 - Public profile pages with follower/following counts and post history.
 - Follow/unfollow other users (with sample relationships seeded).
-- Cloudinary-backed image uploads for outfits and profiles.
+- Cloudinary-backed image uploads for clothing items and outfits.

 ## Architecture Overview